KaliedaRik/Scrawl-canvas/README.md

 Scrawl-canvas website: [scrawl-v8.rikweb.org.uk](https://scrawl-v8.rikweb.org.uk).

-__Do you want to contribute?__ I've been developing this project for too long by myself, and would really welcome contributions from - even collaboration with - people who can bring a different perspective and a fresh set of eyes to the work.
+__Do you want to contribute?__ Don't be afraid - reach out and let's see what magic we can create together!

 [![Rate on Openbase](https://badges.openbase.io/js/rating/scrawl-canvas.svg)](https://openbase.io/js/scrawl-canvas?utm_source=embedded&utm_medium=badge&utm_campaign=rate-badge)

 ### What?
-Scrawl-canvas is a JavaScript library for working with the HTML5 &lt;canvas> element.
+Scrawl-canvas is a Javascript library for working with the HTML5 &lt;canvas> element.
 The library:
 + Defines a set of factory functions for creating a wide range of graphic artefacts and effects, which can be drawn on a canvas.
 + Includes an adaptable - yet easy to use - protocol for positioning, displaying and animating artefacts and effects across the canvas.
 + Adds functionality to make &lt;canvas> elements `responsive`, adapting their size to their surrounding environment while remaining fully `interactive`.